 Prince’s Trust Achieve programme

-Inspire Suffolk’s Prince’s Trust Achieve programme is one of Inspire Suffolk’s newest education programmes tackling NEET prevention for 11-16 years old.
+Inspire Suffolk’s Prince’s Trust Achieve programme is one of Inspire Suffolk’s education programmes tackling NEET prevention for young people aged 12-16 (years 8-11).

 The Prince’s Trust Achieve programme gives young people the practical support needed to help develop self-esteem and skills for their future.
 Our Prince’s Trust Achieve programme is for young people facing challenges in education.
 We aim to support young people to help them learn new skills, develop confidence and reengage with learning so they can reach their full potential.